New Breakers star RJ Hampton welcomed with pōwhiri

 "This has been one of the best experiences I've had."

-Hampton and the Breakers will play the Perth Wildcats in pre-season on the September 20.
+Hampton and the Breakers will play the Perth Wildcats in pre-season on September 20.